 The application was unable to start correctly (0xc0150002).
 Click OK to close the application.

-We tried contacting Omni 3D support, however they mentioned running Omni 3D on Windows 8 was unsupported and untested, especially running it on a Tablet.
+We tried contacting Omni 3D support, however they mentioned running Omni 3D on Windows 8 or later was unsupported and untested, especially running it on a Tablet.
 They mentioned they’ve never recalled getting Omni 3D to run on a tablet.
 Well, we wanted to make history! 🙂

 Trying different compatibility configurations had no affect.
 Ultimately, I researched the error and noticed it had something to do with C++ runtime’s.
 Although none of the posts had a solution to our problem, it at least pointed us in the right direction.
 I noticed we already had the 64-bit and 32-bit C++ 2010 runtime’s installed (I believe a different application installed these), so first and foremost, I re-installed these.
 It had no affect.
 I then decided to try installing the C++ 2008 run time installs.
 In our case, we installed the 64-bit version of Omni 3D, so I installed the 64-bit version of the Microsoft Visual C++ 2008 Runtime components available here.